mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

    * *Description* (optional): Allows you to keep trace of the project created.

+2. **Repository**

-2. **Repository**: In this section, you have to choose the location and the Template of your new project:
+In this section, it is indicated the location of your new project and you have to choose its Template:

-   * *Git repo path* (mandatory, readonly): This is the path that specifies the location of your project on GitLab
+   * *Git repo path* (mandatory, not editable): This is the path, gathered from Project Name and Tenant, that specifies the location of your project on GitLab.

-   * *Visibility* (mandatory, readonly): The "Internal" visibility states that your project can be cloned by any logged-in user.
+   * *Visibility* (mandatory, copy not editable): The "Internal" visibility states that your project can be cloned by any logged-in user.

    * *Template* (mandatory): You have to select your Template, which enables you to use pre-filled configurations for your project, from a list of pre-configured Templates.

+3. **Environments**

-3. **Environments**: In this section, you are configuring your project's Development, Preproduction and Production environments.
-For each environment, the following information needs to be specified:
+In this section, you are visualizing the configuration of your project's Development, Preproduction and Production environments.
+The following information are gathered from the selected Tenant and, so,are already configured and are not editable:

-   * *Environemnt name* (mandatory, readonly): Name given to your environment.
+   * *Environemnt name* (mandatory, copy not editable): Name given to your environment.

-   * *Environemnt ID* (mandatory, readonly): This is the label given to your environment.
+   * *Environemnt ID* (mandatory, copy not editable): This is the label given to your environment.

-   * *Description* (optional, readonly): Allows you to keep trace of the environment.
+   * *Description* (mandatory, copy not editable): Allows you to keep trace of the environment.

-   * *Host* (mandatory, readonly): Location of the environment. (url che chiama il tuo progetto)

-   * *Backoffice Host* (optional, readonly): Location of the environment. (pezzo di host per il progetto)
+   * *Host* (mandatory, copy not editable): The host under which the documentation will be provided and the APIs will be available.

+   * *Backoffice Host* (mandatory, copy not editable): The host under which CMS will be available.

-   * *Cluster Host* (mandatory, readonly): This is the IP adress of the Host.
+   * *Cluster Host* (mandatory, copy not editable): This is the IP of the Host.

-   * *Is production?* (mandatory, readonly): Defines if the environment is a production environment or not.
+   * *Is production?* (mandatory, copy not editable): Defines if the environment is a production environment or not.

-   * *Namespace* (mandatory, readonly):
+   * *Namespace* (mandatory, copy not editable): Name used as the namespace of kubernetes.

-4. **Services**:
+4. **Services**

 In this section, you are selecting which services are going to be provided to your new project.
 The list of the services available is conformed with the Mia Platform license that you have purchased.

-5. **Configure API Key**:
+5. **Configure API Key**

 In this section, you are required to set up Client's accesses to your APIs:

    * *API Key* (mandatory): This is the secret, that can be created randomly.